The State of Illinois allows a subtraction from income for certain military pay earned, which is claimed on Schedule M.

 Per the Instructions for the Schedule M, page 3:

-Write the amount of military pay that you received from the U.S. Armed Forces or the National Guard of any state, or that you received as a dual status military technician.
+Enter the amount of military pay that you received from the U.S. Armed Forces or the National Guard of any state, or that you received as a dual status military technician.

 You may not subtract the following:

-- combat pay that is not included in your federal adjusted gross income, Line 1
+- Combat pay that is not included in your federal adjusted gross income, Form IL-1040, Line 1

 For more information, see Publication 102 Illinois Filing Requirements for Military Personnel.